York Park: Crowds

 The ground's record attendance is 20,971, at an AFL match between Hawthorn and Richmond on 18 June 2006.
 This match occurred before the Northern Stand was damaged and the stadium's capacity reduced.
 An AFL match between Hawthorn and St Kilda on 8 August 2009 saw a capacity crowd of 20,011, the largest crowd since the fire.
-The stadium's lowest AFL attendance is 9,007 for the match between Hawthorn and on 23 June 2018.
+Excluding matches played with reduced capacity because of the COVID-19 pandemic, the stadium's lowest AFL attendance is 8,263 for the match between Hawthorn and on 25 April 2026.

 The highest recorded attendance for an interstate match at York Park is 15,000 for the 1960 clash between Tasmania and Victoria.

-The highest recorded attendance for a Tasmanian Football League match at York Park is 6,755 for the 1989 Second Semi Final played between North Launceston and North Hobart on 2 September 1989.

 The highest recorded attendance for a soccer match is 8,061, when Melbourne Victory played Adelaide United on 16 July during a 2007 A-League Pre-Season Challenge Cup match.
 The Billy Graham religious revival meeting on 17 March 1959 attracted 17,000 attendees, a record for a non-sporting event at the ground.